imntjempty/multitracker/README.md

 `--keypoint_method` options: hourglass2, hourglass4, hourglass8, vgg16, efficientnet, efficientnetLarge, psp. defaults to hourglass2

-`--tracking_method` options: DeepSORT, VIoU, FixedAssigner
+`--tracking_method` options: DeepSORT, VIoU, UpperBound

 Each predicted bounding box and keypoint comes with its own confidence score indicating how sure the algorithm is the object or keypoint to actually be there.
 We filter these predictions based on two thresholds, that can be changed: